kljohnson4good/Blog/content/post/2022-09-02-career-development-plan/index.md

 # Closing Thoughts

-In order to be truly successful, try not to be guided by somebody else's verson of success.
+In order to be truly successful, try not to be guided by somebody elses version of success.
 Find yourself first.

 1. Know Yourself
 2. Know your map and landscape